 These are challenging times for all of us.
 They force us towards reflection and reevaluation, but also demand space for imagining: not just of the return to quotidian normalcy, but of days of freedom, joy and blue seas.

 Whether you are a yacht owner or a frequent charterer contemplating the next step in this lovely relationship, chartering-out your own yacht is an excellent strategic move.
 It is a fiscally and practically sound solution, which also offers a priceless commodity: peace of mind.
 Collaborating with a top charter management team, armed with expertise and a genuine passion for life onboard, will cover all the bases.

-When EKKA Yachts was founded, in the long 1984, a successful relationship was about to begin and last for almost four decades and still counting.
-After 35 years, EKKA Yachts is a synonym for Ferretti Yachts, especially when it comes to the Greek and Cypriot markets.
+When EKKA Yachts was founded, in the long 1984, a successful relationship was about to begin and last for almost four decades.
+For 37 years, EKKA Yachts was synonymous with Ferretti Yachts, especially when it came to the Greek and Cypriot markets.